- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 I surveyed five specialty cut-flower growers, all members of Slow Flowers, to glean from their experiences and insights.
 What you'll read here is collective and cumulative wisdom that adds up to three-quarters of a century of farming and selling flowers.

-The following advice comes from Charles Little of Eugene, Oregon-based Charles Little & Co; Laura Mewbourn of Feast & Flora Farm, based in Meggett, South Carolina; Janis Harris of Harris Flower Farm in St Thomas, Ontario, Canada; Ralph Thurston and Jeriann Sabin of Deadhead Cut Flowers (former owners of Bindweed Flower Farm) in Blackfoot, Idaho; and Melissa Garcia Parry of Howl & Whistle Flower Farm, also in Eugene, Oregon.
+The following advice comes from Charles Little of Eugene, Oregon-based Charles Little & Co; Laura Mewbourn of Feast & Flora Farm, based in Meggett, South Carolina; Janis Harris of Harris Flower Farm in St Thomas, Ontario, Canada; Ralph Thurston and Jeriann Sabin of Deadhead Cut Flowers in Blackfoot, Idaho; and Melissa Garcia Parry of Howl & Whistle Flower Farm, also in Eugene, Oregon.

 Without hesitation, flower farmers cite a publication from the Association of Specialty Cut Flower Growers as their go-to reference: Postharvest Handling of Cut Flowers and Greens.
 Subtitled A Practical Guide for Commercial Growers, Wholesalers, and Retailers, the book is "a must when I have a new crop I'm harvesting," says Laura Mewbourn.